motiwari/BanditPAM/README.md

 # Experiment

 The work is in progress to make a one-line script to reproduce results.
-You should install the packge following the instructions below.
+You should install the packge following the instructions in the section "Requirements."

 ## Install the dataset before running the experiments
 ```